noddos/noddos/README.md

 __PidFile__: Location for pidfile of nodlisten daemon.
 Default: /var/lib/noddos/noddos.pid

-__UploadMode__: If and how Noddos show upload data: Possible values: None, Anonymous, Account
+__UploadMode__: If and how Noddos show upload data: Possible values: None or Anonymous.

 __WhitelistedMacAddresses__: list of ethernet MAC addresses that that should not have any data uploaded to the cloud.
 Default: empty list of strings